 McGowans Falls remains a mystery to find for many people.
 There are a few reasons for this:

 Waterfalls Of Tasmania has verified the drive to McGowans Falls, as well as the hiking track with a handheld Magellan GPS.
-The tracking data can be seen on the Google Map below.
+The tracking data can be seen on the map on this page.